mitre/inspec_profile_coding_conventions/README.md

   end

   if aws_iam_access_keys.entries.empty?
-    describe 'Control skipped because no iam access keys were found' do skip 'This control is skipped since the aws_iam_access_keys resource returned an empty access key list' end end
+    describe 'Test skipped because no iam access keys were found' do skip 'This test is skipped since the aws_iam_access_keys resource returned an empty access key list' end end
 ```

-The `inspec check` command can be useful in tracking controls with no tests or unexposed describe blocks.
+The `inspec check` command can be useful in tracking guidance with no tests or unexposed describe blocks.

 ## Run Optimization

-In cases compliance checks has to be performed over a very large array set, such as file properties of all the files in a directory, there is chance the control run takes an inordinate amount of to complete.
+In cases compliance checks has to be performed over a very large array set, such as file properties of all the files in a directory, there is chance the test run takes an inordinate amount of to complete.
 In such cases it is recommended to see if a shell command on the target can be leveraged to speed up the test.

 *https://github.com/simp/inspec-profile-disa_stig-el7/blob/52fd7c3cd647e8b7d50478dbb6ca7bdcb7fc35e4/controls/V-72009.rb#L38-L43*